A central kingdom of Terath, located on the western border of The Queen’s Lands, and encompassing the coastal region to the North of Westerland.

 Within the kingdom, it is considered “woman’s work” to handle money.
-Buying and selling with currency (rather than bartering for or exchanging items) is considered a lesser profession and only women (or poor and desperate men) engage in merchanting or street vending.
-Regardless of a clear lack of progressive views on gender, Ebrus is an extremely cosmopolitan kingdom; welcoming openly members of every race and species equally.
+Buying and selling with currency (rather than bartering for or exchanging items) is considered a feminine profession and only women (or poor and desperate men) engage in merchanting or street vending.
+Regardless of a clear lack of progressive views on gender, Ebrus is an extremely cosmopolitan kingdom; openly welcoming members of every race and species equally.
 The Kingdom as a whole also has a fair amount of respect for the Path of The Nightwalker, which is followed by the majority of Ebran Knights, whose numbers were significantly diminished during The War of Kings.

 Flag of Ebrus